GovTechSG/seed-documentation/faqs/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 mkdir -p "${HOME}/.config/.cloudflare"
 curl -sSLj -o "${HOME}/.config/.cloudflare/Cloudflare_CA.pem" "https://developers.cloudflare.com/cloudflare-one/static/documentation/connections/Cloudflare_CA.pem"

-# If you are using MacOS, Zsh is likely to be your default terminal.
+# If you are using macOS, Zsh is likely to be your default terminal.
 If you are using Zsh, please run the following commands:
 echo 'export AWS_CA_BUNDLE="${HOME}/.config/.cloudflare/Cloudflare_CA.pem"' | "tee -a ${HOME}/.zshrc"
 source "${HOME}/.zshrc"